 CLG Photography Tip: If you’ve got toddlers in the mix, you’ll need a shutter speed of at least 320.
 If your light is such that 320 is pushing your other settings too far, try poses that minimise motion as much as possible.
 Sounds impossible?
 Check out the guide below, it’s chock full of ideas for capturing a toddler with a newborn.
 A lot of the poses and prompts could be applied to older siblings too.

 Related: Toddler & Newborn Photography Guide

-My tips for photographing a lifestyle newborn session is firstly don’t get flustered.
-If you get flustered the baby and parents will all feel it and then become on edge as well.
+My tip for a lifestyle newborn photography session is, firstly, don’t get flustered.
+If you get flustered, the baby and parents will all feel it and then become on edge as well.

 There is always something to capture.
-Even if the baby is unsettled there are plenty of tender moments to capture of the parents calming her.
+Even if the baby is unsettled, there are plenty of tender moments to capture the parents calming her.

 My general advice for anyone learning photography is to just keep shooting.
-Whether it’s your kids, pets, landscapes, daily life, friends… just practice.
-The more I shoot the closer I get to finding my style (as much as you can anyway as it is an ever evolving process).
+Whether it’s your kids, pets, landscapes, daily life, or friends…just practice.
+The more I shoot, the closer I get to finding my style — as much as you can anyway, as it is an ever-evolving process.

 Also, never be afraid to try something new.
 It’s a great way to learn, and there is always something to learn in photography, whether it be a technical camera setting, light, posing, or creating connections to capture.